tboy1337/netcut/README.md

+# Network Security Tools

+A collection of cross-platform Python tools for network security testing and defense, focusing on ARP-based attacks and protections.

+## Tools Overview

-# NetCutKiller
+### NetCutKiller

-A cross-platform Python tool designed to protect against ARP spoofing attacks by monitoring and securing network communications.
+A defensive tool designed to protect against ARP spoofing attacks by monitoring and securing network communications.

-## Overview

-NetCutKiller is a security utility that helps defend against Address Resolution Protocol (ARP) based attacks, including ARP spoofing and man-in-the-middle attacks.
-It works by:
+Key Features:

-- Setting up static ARP entries for your gateway
+- Sets up static ARP entries for your gateway
-- Continuously monitoring network traffic for suspicious ARP packets
+- Continuously monitors network traffic for suspicious ARP packets
-- Automatically reinforcing protection when potential attacks are detected
+- Automatically reinforces protection when potential attacks are detected
+- Provides detailed logging of security events

+### NetCut
+A network testing tool that simulates ARP spoofing attacks to help assess network security.

+Key Features:
+- Discovers active devices on the local network
+- Generates and sends fake ARP responses
+- Supports custom MAC address spoofing
-- Supporting Windows, Linux, and macOS systems
+- Automatic gateway detection and targeting

 ## Prerequisites